The oldest short film festival in France, open-air since 1978

 With nearly 10,000 spectators each year, the festival is a must-attend event of the Grenoble summer.
 The free outdoor screenings at the Jardin de Ville, accessible to all, create a warm and festive atmosphere.
 For nearly fifty years, filmmakers, film professionals, and the general public have gathered in Grenoble to share their passion for short films under the stars.

-The call for films for the 49th edition was launched on November 5, 2025, and closes on March 4, 2026.
-Filmmakers can submit their short films via the platforms ShortFilmDepot and FilmFest.
-Short films of all genres (fiction, documentary, animation, experimental) completed after January 1, 2024, are eligible.
+The call for films for the 49th edition opened on November 5, 2025, and closed on March 4, 2026.
+Filmmakers could submit their short films via the ShortFilmDepot and FilmFest platforms.
+Short films of all genres (fiction, documentary, animation, experimental) completed after January 1, 2024, were eligible.

-As every year, the 49th edition will offer:
+As every year, the 49th edition will feature:

 No photo yet.
 Share yours!